morel-g/morel-g.github.io/_posts/2024-03-25-diffusion-models-from-an-equilibrium-perspective.md

 >  url = "https://morel-g.github.io/2024/03/25/diffusion-models-from-an-equilibrium-perspective.html"
 > }

-The code utilized for generating the examples showcased in this post, along with numerous supplementary materials, is available [here](https://github.com/morel-g/generative-models).
+The code utilized for generating some examples showcased in this post, along with numerous supplementary materials, is available [here](https://github.com/morel-g/generative-models).

 ****